sooriyaarachchi/pybites.github.io-src/content/slack-bot.md

 I took the [starterbot code](https://github.com/pybites/slackbot/blob/master/starterbot.py) I found in this excellent article: [How to Build Your First Slack Bot with Python](https://www.fullstackpython.com/blog/build-first-slack-bot-python.html).
 This made it a lot easier because it catered for all the initial setup, listening for mentions of the bot, intercepting targeted messages.

-I wrote a bunch of scripts which repond to [different commands](https://github.com/pybites/slackbot/tree/master/commands), some also as part of our [100DaysOfCode challenge](http://pybit.es/special-100days.html).
+I wrote a bunch of scripts which respond to [different commands](https://github.com/pybites/slackbot/tree/master/commands), some also as part of our [100DaysOfCode challenge](http://pybit.es/special-100days.html).
 I put them in the commands subdirectory.
 This structure makes it easy to add more commands over time.

 In the [main bot script](https://github.com/pybites/slackbot/blob/master/pybitesbot.py) I import all the commands:

 	from commands.mood import get_mood  # just a silly one
 	from commands.special import celebration